dcelaj/exercise-game-builder/README.md

 The **main thread in app.py** calls the start_level function in levels.py to start a level (still on main thread, just executing a func in levels), passing a level number as an argument and giving some premade empty self variables for it to return to.

-The levels.py **start_level** function makes custom GUI Qt objects (declared in helper function) to start the basic level GUI while in the main thread.
+The levels.py **start_level** function makes a few custom Qt objects (declared in helper function) to start the basic level GUI while in the main thread.
 It also **makes the camera pose detection** thread.
-It then calls the **setup_level** function to make the needed objects.
+It then calls the **setup_level** function to make the needed objects specific to the selected level.
 There will be a different level_setup function for each level; it is written by the level designer to create any more QObjects unique for their level while still in the main thread.

 The start_level function finally **makes the level thread to run the level function**; The game logic thread is given access to the pointers for the camera/pose thread and all the created objects - it will be reading the calulations of the camera/pose thread and causing changes in main using the **event invoker** declared in helper.
 The event invoker allows calling object functions safely from outside the main thread (basically just adds the function call to the event queue for the main thread to execute).
 See [the code used](https://stackoverflow.com/questions/10991991/pyside-easier-way-of-updating-gui-from-another-thread) for more information.